electra13x7777/EOCurses/README.md

 * Define how the package will parse a dungeon map (most likely a grid of 0s for travelable tiles and 1s for walls)
 * *ASCII Graphics in Curses* - create something similar to the style of the virtual battler in SMTII
 * Finish the full curses implementation

+### Author's Note
+EOCurses is in no way affiliated with Atlus.
+No source code is taken from the original game.
+This is a fan creation developed out of appreciation for the original game.
+This is 100% free software and no profit will be generated directly from EOCurses.
+Please support the official release.